KadeSchrock/Project-1/Implementation/Testing/testing-results.md

 * Check each product listing and note whether the information connected to it matches the intended information
     * Result: Yes, each product listing connects to the correct name, price, and picture when clicked on.
 ## Test for Security Vulnerabilities
-* Test encruption and decryption
+* Test encryption and decryption (could not succesfully implement encryption)
   * Record information entered before completing a payment
     * Result:
   * Record the encrypted version of the payment information, and whether it matches the original information once decrypted